1. What Is Recreation Therapy (RT)?

 RT is a recognized health care provider by major accrediting bodies.
 The Joint Commission on accreditation includes RT in inpatient and outpatient settings as standard treatment in physical rehabilitation, behavioral health, hospital based services, home health care, psychiatric rehabilitation, ambulatory services, substance abuse treatment, long term care, and assisted living facilities.
 The Centers for Medicare and Medicaid Services (CMS) includes recreation therapy in the mix of treatment and rehabilitation services in skilled nursing rehabilitation, and long term care facilities.
 The Commission on Accreditation of Rehabilitation Facilities (CARF} identifies recreation therapists in their Medical Rehabilitation Standards, Behavioral Health Standards, and the Adult Day and Assisted Living Standards.
 The Individuals with Disabilities Education Act (DEA) includes recreation therapy as a related service for school and extended school year based interventions

-The National Commission for Certifying Agencies accredits the The National Council for Therapeutic Recreation Certification for the Certified Therapeutic Recreation Specialist (CTRS) credential in addition, the California Board of Recreation and Park Certification (CBRPC)administers the Recreation Therapist Certified (RTC) credential.
+The National Commission for Certifying Agencies accredits the The National Council for Therapeutic Recreation Certification for the Certified Therapeutic Recreation Specialist (CTRS) credential in addition, the California Board of Recreation Therapy Certification (CBRTC) administers the Recreation Therapist Certified (RTC) credential.

 3. What is the national and state presence of recreation therapists?